joshlong/cloud-native-workshop/labs/labs.md

 - launch a browser and visit the `reservation-client` in the browser under the context path `/reservation-service/reservations`.

 ## Streams
+> while REST is an east, powerful approach to building services, it doesn't provide much in the way of guarantees about state.
+A failed write needs to be retried, requiring more work of the client.
+Messaging, on the other hand, guarantees that _eventually_ the intended write will be processed.
+Eventual consistency works most of the time; even banks don't use distributed transactions!
+In this lab, we'll look at Spring Cloud Stream which builds atop Spring Integration and the messaging subsystem from Spring XD.
+Spring Cloud Stream provides the notion of _binders_ that automatically wire up message egress and ingress given a valid connection factory and an agreed upon destination (e.g.: `reservations` or `orders`).

 - start `./bin/rabbitmq.sh`

-> Sources
+> Sources - like water from a faucet - describe where messages may come from.
+In our example, messages come from the `reservation-client` that wishes to write messages to the `reservation-service` from the API gateway.

 - add `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`
-- add `@EnableBinding(Source.class)` to the `reservation-client` `DemoApplication` to signal that messages will flow _from_ this module (like a source of water such as a kitchen sink faucet)
+- add `@EnableBinding(Source.class)` to the `reservation-client` `DemoApplication`
 - create a new REST endpoint in the `ReservationNamesRestController` to accept new reservations by reservation-name
 - observe that the `Source.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Output("output")`.
 - in the new endpoint, inject the Spring `MessageChannel` and qualify it with `@Output("output")` - the same one as in the `Source.class` definition.
 - use the `MessageChannel` to send a message to the `reservation-service`.
 Connect the two modules through a agreed upon name, which we'll call `reservations`.
-- Observe that this is specified in the config server for us in the `reservation-service` module: `spring.cloud.stream.bindings.output=reservations`
+- Observe that this is specified in the config server for us in the `reservation-service` module: `spring.cloud.stream.bindings.output=reservations`. `output` is arbitrary and refers to the (arbitrary) channel of the same name described and referenced from the `Source.class` definition.

-> Sinks

-- add `@EnableBinding(Sink.class)` to the `reservation-service`  `DemoApplication` to signal that messages may flow _to_ this service (like the kitchen sink into which water from the faucet flows)
+> Sinks receive messages that flow _to_ this service (like the kitchen sink into which water from the faucet flows).

+- add `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit` to the `reservation-service` `DemoApplication`
+- add `@EnableBinding(Sink.class)` to the `reservation-service`  `DemoApplication`
 - observe that the `Sink.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Input("input")`.
 - create a new `@MessagingEndpoint` that has a `@ServiceActivator`-annotated handler method to receive messages whose payload is of type `String`, the `reservationName` from the `reservation-client`.
 - use the `String` to save new `Reservation`s using an injected `ReservationRepository`
-- Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`
+- Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`. `input` is arbitrary and refers to the (arbitrary) channel of the same name described and referenced from the `Sink.class` definition.

 ## Logging & distributed tracing with ELK and Zipkin